bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Basic info

-You can query the identifying info for products.
-The example query shows how to query identifying info for the specified product:
+You can query basic info for products.
+The example query shows how to query product identifiers and other basic info for the specified product:

 <!--
 type: tab